uniVocity/univocity-output-tester/README.md

  3.1 - Use the `print` methods provided by the [OutputTester](./src/main/java/com/univocity/test/OutputTester.java)

  3.2 - Or store the output results somehow. `StringWriter` and `StringBuilder` are your friends.
 For convenience, we provided some `print` methods that take your `StringBuilder` as a parameter.

  4 - At the end of the test method, invoke `printAndValidate`, `printAndDontValidate` or `validate`.
 These will print and/or validate the output of your tests.
 The file that matches your test method name will be read and its contents will be compared against the output of your test.
 If a single character is different, your test will fail.
+ A temporary file with the output produced will be generated.

+ 5 - To generate the expected output file from a sane test result, call `updateExpectedOutput` and it will be generated or updated for you at your test resources folder (defaults to `src/test/resources` - use `setTestResourcesFolder` to specify another location).
+The test will fail to remind you to call one of the validation methods instead.

 **Note:** it is not a good practice to print the output of your tests unless you are debugging/trying to demonstrate something to someone (like we did in the following example).